-The charity is overseen by a board of ten trustees, whose diverse range of experience and research interests can be found below.
+The charity is overseen by a board of eleven trustees, whose diverse range of experience and research interests can be found below.

 Professor Leslie J. Moran – Chair

 Leslie is a Professor of Law.
 He has an international reputation for his multidisciplinary research on criminal justice and law and culture.
 He has been involved in a variety of justice focused stakeholder and research organisations holding various roles including chair and trustee.